 You can also use this recipe with chicken and ham or chicken and mushroom to make a nice tasty pie, if you have some shortcrust or puff pastry in your fridge or freezer.
 I have also done this recently and it works well.

 Use Condensed Soup if you can get it

-So for these photos, I used a different manufacturer’s can of cream of chicken soup for these pictures.
-[You could of course also try a condensed cream of mushroom soup if you wanted some variation – that would also work].
+You could of course also try a condensed cream of mushroom soup if you wanted some variation – that also works.

-However, the soup I used here was not ‘condensed’ so the sauce is slightly different and less thick than usual.
-So as I mention in the recipe, if you use a non-condensed can of soup, you may want to thicken the sauce before serving, using the optional cornflour mentioned in the recipe.
+However, the soup I used originally was not a ‘condensed’ soup, so the sauce is slightly different and less thick than usual.
+So if you use a non-condensed can of soup, you may want to thicken the sauce using some cornflour as mentioned in the recipe.